UNIZG-FER-D307/semseg-in-adverse-conditions/README.md

 We provide three scripts:

 - `SNCN_train_city.py`: This script is used for training SwiftNet+ConvNext on the `Cityscapes` training subset and evaluating it on the `Cityscapes` validation split.
-- `generate_pseudolabels.py`: This script generates pseudolabels for unlabeled data, saving the generated pseudolabels in the `TODO` folder, along with colorized versions of the pseudolabels in the same directory.
+- `generate_pseudolabels.py`: This script generates pseudolabels for unlabeled data, saving the generated pseudolabels in the `args.output_pseudo` folder, along with colorized versions of the pseudolabels in the same directory.
-- `generate_predictions.py`: This script generates predictions, saving the resulting segmentation maps in the `TODO` folder, along with colorized versions of the segmentation maps.
+- `generate_predictions.py`: This script generates predictions, saving the resulting segmentation maps in the `args.output_pred` folder, along with colorized versions of the segmentation maps.

 #### Training
 To run training for ConvNeXt-tiny+SwiftNet-pyramid on the `Cityscapes` training subset and evaluate it on the `Cityscapes` validation subset (using GPUs with indices 0 and 1, with a batch size of 4 per GPU), execute the following command: